 There are several reasons you might need short term health insurance coverage in Ohio.
 Most often, it’s simply to fill in a small gap before permanent coverage begins a few months later.
 Other times, it’s used as a less expensive alternative to ACA plans.
 Either way, we can help.

 Why a short term policy?
 First off, they are usually much less expensive than most ACA plans.
-And secondly, these plan are very comprehensive.
+Secondly, these plans are more comprehensive than before.
 Many offer preventive care, doctor’s office copays, and prescriptions coverage.
-Policies can be found with annual maximums of one to two million dollars.
-They are great for those who are in good health and want to keep their rate down.
+Policies can be found with annual maximums of up to two million dollars.
+They are great for those who are in good health and want to keep their rates low.

 Who doesn’t short term insurance work for?
 This coverage won’t work for those with health issues or significant preexisting conditions.
 They are medically underwritten which means you can be turned down.
-They don’t cover maternity coverage and some other items that ACA plans will.
+They don’t cover maternity coverage and/or expensive medications.
 You’ll want to discuss your situation with us before purchasing this coverage.
-And if you qualify for a large tax credit, then an ACA plan can be your cheapest option.
+And if you qualify for a large tax credit, then an ACA plan can be your least expensive option by far.